minhchemucla/OPAW_TDDFT_LIBRARY/docs/example.md

  - `cnt.ini`: coordinate file of Naphthalene in Bohr.
  - `C.LDA_PW-JTH.xml` and `H.LDA_PW-JTH.xml`: PAW potentials for C and H.
- - `input`: Input file for program.
+ - `input`: Input file for the program.
  - `pawfiles`: List of PAW potentials to be read in.
  - `wf_bar_lda_nonperiodic.bin`:  Nonperiodic LDA OPAW-DFT wavefunctions for Naphthalene in binary.
  - `wf_bar_lda_periodic.bin`: Periodic LDA OPAW-DFT wavefunctions for Naphthalene in binary.
  - `wf_bar_pbe_nonperiodic.bin`: Nonperiodic PBE OPAW-DFT wavefunctions for Naphthalene in binary.
  - `wf_bar_pbe_periodic.bin`: Periodic PBE OPAW-DFT wavefunctions for Naphthalene in binary.
- - `wf_bar.bin`: A symbolink to OPAW-DFT wavefunctions for Naphthalene in binary.
+ - `wf_bar.bin`: A symlink to OPAW-DFT wavefunctions for Naphthalene in binary.
- - `opaw_test.x`: A symbolink to the program in `example_src`.
+ - `opaw_test.x`: A symlink to the program in `example_src`.

-The example also includes 4 example output files: `output_lda_nonperiodic`, `output_pbe_nonperiodic`, `output_lda_periodic`, and `output_pbe_periodic` what were calculated using the corresponding wf_bar.bin files.
+The example also includes 4 example output files: `output_lda_nonperiodic`, `output_pbe_nonperiodic`, `output_lda_periodic`, and `output_pbe_periodic` which were calculated using the corresponding wf_bar.bin files.
 These outputs are for you to compare to your compiled version of the example program.
-Change the symbolink using `ln -s` to change what the `wf_bar.bin` file is pointing to.
+Change the symlink using `ln -s` to change what the `wf_bar.bin` file is pointing to.

-Other PAW potentials can be found on the [ABINIT](https://www.abinit.org/psp-tables) website.
-Once the `opaw_test.x` program is compiled in `example_src`, the symbolink will be valid.
+Other PAW potentials are found on the [ABINIT](https://www.abinit.org/psp-tables) website.
+Once the `opaw_test.x` program is compiled in `example_src`, the symlink will be valid.

-Assuming the program is compiled with mpif90, the program can be ran with the following:
+Assuming the program is compiled with mpif90, the program can be run with the following:

 	mpirun -n 1 ./opaw_test.x

 ## Algorithm in example_src
-The program execute the following steps
+The program executes the following steps
 ```
  1. call prepare_mpi_lib           Prepare MPI using a library.
  2. call read_input                Read `input` for system parameters.
  3. call read_wfs                  Read in the OPAW wavefunctions from `wf_bar.bin`
- 4. call prepare_opaw              prepares OPAW related terms.
+ 4. call prepare_opaw              Prepare OPAW-related terms.
  5. call opaw_make_ham             Calculates the PAW Hamiltonian from the OPAW wavefunctions.
  6. call exx_expect_opaw           Calculates $\braket{\psi_{nocc}|V_x|\psi_{nocc}}$.
  7. call tddft                     Performs OPAW-TDDFT using RK4.